tracking off

 A user can see the predicted functional flows by selecting the “Functional Flow Metric” page at the bottom of the pop-up window for any stream segment.
 For each flow metric, a numeric value of flow, duration, or timing is provided for the mean model estimate (“50th Percentile”) as well as the range of model estimates expressed by the 10th and 90th percentile model results.
 Users can select different year types (“Wet”, “Dry”, “Moderate”, or “All Years”), as well as different functional flow components (see Table 1).
 Some functional flow components (e.g., Peak flow) provide different metrics depending on the recurrence interval of interest.
 For these components, the user can select and compare metrics between different recurrence intervals.

-Comparison with Actual Monthly Flows
+Comparison with Observed Monthly Flows

-A subset of the streams in California have stream gages that measure actual (observed) flows.
+A subset of the streams in California have stream gages that measure observed flows.
 These segments are shown in purple in the mapping tool.
 For these streams, the summary chart shows a fourth line that indicates the average monthly observed flow at the stream gage.
 Please note that these averages are based on the data available and in most cases will not reflect the same 1950-2015 time period shown for the estimated data.
 In addition, a chart of flow alteration is available by using the control on the bottom of the pop-up to select the monthly flow alteration chart.
 This chart shows the percent of the observed monthly flows that are altered by being either inflated (blue bars) or deflated (red bars).
 An observed monthly flow is considered inflated if it is greater than the 90th percentile (P90) model estimate for that month and year.
 Similarly, an observed monthly flow is considered deflated if is less than the 10th percentile (P10) model estimate.
 For example, suppose the modeled flow in January 2015 for a given stream had a P10 estimate of 10 cubic feet per second (CFS) and a P90 estimate of 100 CFS.
 If the observed monthly average flow in January 2015 was 5 CFS, it would be considered deflated.
 If the observed monthly average flow in January 2015 was 110 CFS, it would be considered inflated.
 The chart summarizes the frequency of inflation or deflation for each month to show the type and seasonality of alteration.
 If all the observed flows for a given month are not altered (i.e., they fall within the range of P10 to P90) then no bars are shown for that month.

-Comparison with Actual Functional Flows
+Comparison with Observed Functional Flows

 Data Download